gshanemiller/reinvent/doc/equinix_mellanox_setup.md

 8. Near line 86 change `TEST_CLIENT_DPDK_NIC_DEVICE_DEFAULT_ROUTE_DST_IPV4` to hold the IPV4 address from your server's enp1s0f1 device ex. `192.168.0.3`
 9. Save and exit.

+If your Mellnox NICs are in 02:00.0 and 02:00.1 you'll also need to change `reinvent_dpdk_udp_integration_test` configs for PCI_DEVICE_ID to `0000:02:00.1` from `0000:01:00.1` for the client and/or server config as needed.
+Recall the 0th device `...00.0` handles logins from your public IPV4 while the `...:00.1` is the unbonded NIC reserved for DPDK use.

 10. In the current working directory (still on client machine) run: `./setup`.
 This will configure huge pages.
 11. On your server machine run command: `cd /root/Dev/reinvent/scripts` and then run `./setup`
 12. On your server machine run command: `./reinvent_dpdk_udp_integration_test server perf`.
 You should see this output: